 Can you tell us a book based on Canada?

-“All these activities are do-able,” says Esrock and he should know; he’s done everything in the book himself from spending a night in an Ottawa jail (it’s really a hostel) to floating in Canada’s own Dead Sea, Little Lake Manitou, 116 kilometres southeast of Saskatoon.
+“All these activities are do-able,” says Esrock and he should know; he’s done everything in the book himself from spending a night in an Ottawa jail (it’s really a hostel) to floating in Canada’s own Dead Sea, Little Lake Manitou, 116 kilometers southeast of Saskatoon.

 Canada in all its glory before, you know, the Reaper gets you.
+Follow Meggan (and Peter’s) adventures on Instagram, Pinterest, and Twitter.
 Read more interviews of Through the Eyes of a Local series and get inspired for your next adventure!